 While we are increasingly comfortable buying consumer goods directly from online businesses, buying a car might seem like a stretch.
-If you are looking for a new, or new-to-you car, there may be a lot to consider, but taking the process in smaller pieces can set you up to get what you want.
+If you are looking for a new, or new-to-you car, there may be a lot to consider, but breaking the process into smaller pieces can set you up to successfully get what you want.
+If you decide that you really want to try the online auto buying experience, there are a handful of things to be aware of.

 Good General Car Buying Advice